egoist/vue-compile/README.md

 # vue-compile

-Compile the blocks in Vue single-file components to use JS/CSS instead of Babel/Sass/Stylus.
+Compile the blocks in Vue single-file components to JS/CSS from Babel/Sass/Stylus.

 ## Why This Approach